In the Beginning

 Over the Years

-The Saturday Club has demonstrated its permanence in and commitment to the surrounding community by serving those in need throughout its history.
-Some highlights from our many accomplishments include:
+The Saturday Club has demonstrated its commitment to the surrounding community throughout the duration of its long history.
+Highlights include:

-- As early as 1907, vigorously campaigning for child labor laws and the protection of women from assault
+- Campaigning for child labor laws and the protection of women from assault in 1907

 - Founding the first kindergarten in Wayne